junliu621/PPLM/README.txt

 (Copyrighted by the Regents of the National University of Singapore, All rights reserved)

-PPLM is a specialized protein-protein language model designed for predicting protein-protein contacts and interactions.
+PPLM is a protein–protein language model that learns directly from paired sequences through a novel attention architecture, explicitly capturing inter-protein context.
+Building on PPLM, we developed PPLM-PPI, PPLM-Affinity, and PPLM-Contact for predicting protein–protein interactions, estimating binding affinity, and identifying interface residue contacts, respectively.

 Author: Jun Liu

 For bug reports and inquiries, please contact: junl_sg@nus.edu.sg

 If you use this program, please cite:
 Jun Liu, Hungyu Chen, Yang Zhang.
-Protein-Protein Language Model with Novel Attention Mechanisms for Enhanced Inter-Protein Contact and Interaction Prediction.
+A Protein-Protein Language Model for Interaction, Binding Affinity, and Interface Contact Prediction.
 In preparation.

 This is the stand-alone program.
 Alternatively, users can submit jobs online at: https://zhanglab.comp.nus.edu.sg/PPLM/